Oracle Licensing

 Read Oracle Licensing in Microsoft Hyperโ€‘V: A CIO Advisory.

-This often shocks customers who assumed they only needed to count the VMโ€™s vCPUs.
+This often shocks customers who assume they only need to count the VMโ€™s vCPUs.
 Oracleโ€™s strict virtualization stance means popular โ€œsoftโ€ hypervisors can dramatically increase license requirements and costs.

 (Oracle has an โ€œAuthorized Cloud Environmentโ€ policy for certain cloud providers, allowing a more nuanced vCPU counting for Oracle Database on AWS/Azure, but still with specific rules.
 Always consult the latest policy if running Oracle DB in the public cloud.)